g0tmk/dotfiles-linux/README.md

 - [Privacy Badger](https://addons.mozilla.org/en-US/firefox/addon/privacy-badger17/)

 #### TODO:
+- launching different barrier configurations is troublesome.
+Should switch to a method of saving configurations and laumching a specific config file each time
+- enable hibernation - it would be better for low battery action.
+Or hybrid sleep.
 - check macbook dotfiles + copy over any useful preferences (at least .vimrc and tmux.conf)
 - replace middle-click paste with something better.
 It is too easy to accidentally triple-tap with the touchpad and dump a block of text at the cursor.
 Step 1 is disable middle click with touchpad, then step 2 is merge the x-selection and the standard clipboard with some kind of app or maybe even a custom shortcut with an intelligent paste (or Ctrl+V for one, Ctrl+Shift+V for another).
 Should google how others have solved this problem.
 - add sublime text 4 themes and colorscheme.
 Config is saved already